LLayta/LLayta.github.io/content/posts/asymptotic_analysis/index.md

 ---

 ## Introduction
 This is a beginners introduction to learning about CS applications of asymptotic analysis.
 As you'll come to see, I leave out more complex topics, but are not vital to understanding the rudimentals of asymptotic analysis.
 I specifically left out masters theorem for calculating work functions for DAQ algorithms and recursive algorithms.
-In the examples we won't use recurrence relations, the examples will be so simple that we can visually see what the work function would look like.
+In the examples, we won't use recurrence relations, the examples will be so simple that we can visually see what the work function would look like.

 ## Preliminary info
-I'm going to assume you know some basic level of algebra to the point that you understand what functions.
-You might need some introductionary calculus for limits and function growth / decay.
+I'm going to assume you know some basic level of algebra, to the point that you understand what functions are.
+You might need some introductionary calculus for limits and function growth.

 Here are some things you should know before jumping into this:

 * iff - If and only if.
+Further explanation here: https://www.youtube.com/watch?v=OK-ZAbcmmg0
 * Algorithm - Some set of steps utilized to solve a problem or task.
-In this post we'll model the work an algorithm does as a function known as "T(n)".
+In this post we'll model the work an algorithm does as a function known as $T(n)$.
 * Limits - Are concept that describes how functions inputs approach an output.
 Approach here means it describes the points that lead to the output, but not actually describing the output itself.
 Limits look like this:
     $\lim_{x \to \infty}(x + 1)$.
     This describes how $x$ approaches $x + 1$.